 All parents have questions when they send their child off to school for the first time, or to a new school.
-Will my child like her school and teacher?
-Will he get on the right school bus?
+Will my child like their school and teacher?
+Will they get on the right school bus?
 Will it be a positive environment?

 As a parent of a child with food allergies, you also wonder about your child’s health needs and safety.
 What will they eat?
 How will they be able to safely take part in school activities?
 What if they have a food allergy reaction at school?

 Questions like these are normal for parents of children with food allergies.
 You will need to work with the school staff to figure out how they will manage your child’s allergies at school.
 How will you ensure that they do?
 The key is to be proactive and partner with your child’s school.
 The goal is to create a complete school health care plan.

 Every student with food allergies should have a school health care plan.
 A school health care plan lists your child’s common symptoms, medicines, and what to do if they have symptoms.
 It may also outline what school staff should do to prevent allergic reactions.

 Three of the most common types of school health care plans are:

 - Individual health care plan (IHP or IHCP)

 - Section 504 accommodation plan (also known as “504 plan”)

 An IHCP outlines what the school will do to create and maintain a safe school environment for your child.
 For example, an IHCP will detail what school staff will do to reduce the risk of allergen exposure, recognize an allergic reaction, and give the appropriate treatment.